 In brief:

-- Under OFAC regulations, most trade with sanctioned or embargoed countries is illegal, so most US businesses include OFAC checks as a required part of regulatory compliance.
+- Under OFAC regulations, trade with sanctioned or embargoed countries is illegal, so U.S. businesses must perform OFAC checks to ensure they are compliant

-US businesses are required to exercise due diligence — including checking OFAC’s lists — to ensure they aren’t illegally doing business with a sanctioned company or individual.
-And the penalties for failing to do so can be extremely costly.
-That’s why it’s important for businesses to know how to screen business partners, clients, and employees against OFAC’s lists.
-This article will explain how to do this, as well as introduce some tools that allow for expediting the process.
+U.S. businesses are required to exercise due diligence—including checking OFAC’s Lists—to ensure they aren’t illegally doing business with a sanctioned company or individual, and the penalties for failing to do so can be extremely costly.

 What is the purpose of an OFAC check?

-Besides avoiding breaking US law, complying with OFAC sanctions lists helps a business preserve its reputation by not dealing with entities that the US government considers threats.
+Besides avoiding breaking U.S. law, complying with OFAC sanctions lists helps a business preserve its reputation by not dealing with entities that the U.S. government considers threats.
 It also helps companies ensure they don’t work with prohibited businesses.

 OFAC checks are just another protective measure to ensure the businesses you work worth are who they claim to be, and should be part of a broader KYB process that relies on accurate KYB data.